 At that time, the region included Crawford, Dent, Gasconade, Maries, Phelps and Washington counties.
 Additionally, on November 13, 1997, Governor Mel Carnahan issued Executive Order No. 97-14, adding Osage County to the boundaries of the Meramec Regional Planning Commission.
-On August 22, 2005, Missouri Governor Matt Blunt signed Executive Order 05-21, amending the boundaries of the Meramec Region to include Pulaski County.
-Pulaski County petitioned MRPC for inclusion in the region after withdrawing membership in a neighboring regional planning commission.
+On August 22, 2005, Missouri Governor Matt Blunt membership in a neighboring regional planning commission.
 The county, along with the cities of St. Robert, Waynesville and Dixon, officially joined MRPC in September 2005.
 The city of Crocker joined in April 2006.